captionpoint/captionpoint-plays/EAST-TEXAS-HOT-LINKS.md

 ---

 ## CHARLESETTA:
 And anybody like him!
-It’s enough white mens lined up to kill a colored man without one of your own getting’ in line to help ‘em.
+It’s enough white men lined up to kill a colored man without one of your own getting’ in line to help ‘em.

 ---